KSheridan86/project-3-heart-of-darkness/README.md

 ### Browser Testing

-The Website has been tested on Google Chrome, Microsoft Edge, Safari and Opera.
+The Website has been tested on Google Chrome, Microsoft Edge, and Firefox.
 On all browsers testing was as expected.

 [Back to the Top](#table-of-contents)